Updated August 16, 2023

-In the above screenshot, we can see that the selected cells have been unmerged and we got blank spaces.
-Now we have filled the duplicated data in those blank spaces as SO2, SO3, SO4 to make the valid report which is highlighted in red color as shown below.
+We can see that the selected cells have been unmerged in the above screenshot, and we got blank spaces.
+We have filled the duplicated data in those blank spaces as SO2, SO3, and SO4 to make the valid report highlighted in red color as shown below.

-Also by using the format menu, we can unmerge the cells.
-The advantage of using format menu is if we unmerge the cells the alignment will not collapse as we can see in the above screenshot the data are in the center position.
-If we unmerge the cells and do the same using the merger center dropbox button the alignment will go to the left position.
+Also, by using the format menu, we can unmerge the cells.
+The advantage of using the format menu is if we unmerge the cells, the alignment will not collapse, as we can see in the above screenshot; the data are in the center position.
+If we unmerge the cells and do the same using the merger center Dropbox button, the alignment will go to the left position.

-In the above examples, we have seen how to unmerge the single cells and in this example, we are also going to see how to unmerge all the cells of the entire worksheet.
+In the above examples, we have seen how to unmerge the single cells, and in this example, we will also see how to unmerge all the cells of the worksheet.

-Consider the below example where we can see some cells are merged in the center.
+Consider the example below, where some cells are merged in the center.

 We can unmerge the cells by following the below steps.

-- First, select the entire sheet by using the shortcut Key “CTRL+A”
+- First, select the entire sheet using the shortcut Key “CTRL+A.”

-- Now go to the Home tab, Alignment option and click down the “Merge & Center” and click on the “Unmerge cells ” which are shown in the below screenshot.
+- Now go to the Home tab, Alignment option and click down the “Merge & Center” and click on the “Unmerge cells “shown in the below screenshot.

-- Click on the “Unmerge Cells” So that all the merged cells will get unmerged which is shown as the output below.
+- Click on the “Unmerge Cells” so all the merged cells will get unmerged, shown as the output below.

 Things to Remember

-- Before unmerging, the cells make sure that you have made a copy of the same file because once we unmerge the cells all the data will get collapsed and we can find the blank spaces in the place of merged cells.
-So that it will unnecessarily create confusions.
+- Before unmerging the cells, make sure that you have made a copy of the same file because once we unmerge the cells, all the data will get collapsed, and we can find the blank spaces in the place of merged cells so that it will unnecessarily create confusion.

 This has been a guide to Unmerge Cells in Excel.
-Here we discuss the Unmerge Cells in Excel and how to use the Unmerge Cells in Excel along with practical examples and downloadable excel template.
+Here we discuss the Unmerge Cells in Excel and how to use the Unmerge Cells in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –